 To avoid this pitfall, talk to your people.
 Take them to lunch for one-on-one or group outings every so often so you can have human conversations that don’t take place in your workplace walls.
 You’ll be surprised about the things you can learn about people if you give them ten minutes of face-time away from work.
 If someone’s performance has recently begun to slip, he or she may be dealing with a personal issue at home that wouldn’t ordinarily be talked about.
 This insight can help you navigate future conversations with empathy.
 Maybe someone feels they’d be a great fit for a position that just opened up.
 Listen to their points and guide them.
 It’s important to embrace your workers’ goals because as manager, it’s your job to provide employee motivation.
 Stifling your team is a good way to lose them.

-Wonderlic was built on the idea of making employees happier at work while enabling employers to benefit from the positive ROI that comes from putting the right people into the right positions.
+Wonderlic was built on the idea of motivating workers and making employees happier at work while enabling employers to benefit from the positive ROI that comes from putting the right people into the right positions.
 If you’ve found creative ways to keep your team motivated, we’d love to hear them!